THE UNIVERSITY of EDINBURGH

 SCQF Credits20 ECTS Credits10

-SummaryThis course enables students to work with an external non-profit organisation on a live project to research and produce a short piece of moving image.
-Through this collaboration, you will gain a deeper understanding of how issues of our time can be enhanced by the usefulness of documentary film in contributing to social change through inventive and innovative methods.
+SummaryThis course enables you to work with an external partner on a live project to research and produce a short film.
+Through this collaboration, you will gain a deeper understanding of documentary and innovative moving image practices.

-Students will work in small teams to research, develop and communicate your ideas through an industry-appropriate treatment, a verbal presentation with supporting visual material and a final piece of moving image (1-2mins in duration)
+You will be working in small teams to research, develop and communicate ideas through an industry-appropriate treatment, a presentation with supporting visual material and a final piece of moving image (1-2mins in duration).

 Entry Requirements (not applicable to Visiting Students)